Šolta: Viticulture - Dobričic ancestor of Zinfandel

 Viticulture exists on the island since antiquity.
 The most famous autochthonous red wine variety is the Dobričić.
 According to DNA analysis, this variety is one of the original varieties of the American Zinfandel along with the Kaštelanski from the Split area.
 The American wine pioneer Mike Grgich from Croatia brought the varieties to California.
 The Split noble family of the father of Croatian literature, Marko Marulić (1450-1524), who also lived on Šolta, were among the first to cultivate the Dobričic intensively.
 In the 19th century viticulture in Šolta suffered severe setbacks.
 A trade agreement between Austria and Hungary with Italy allowed low-cost Italian wines to be imported duty-free.
 Diseases such as downy mildew and phylloxera reduced the stocks.
 The best qualities of national importance were created in the 1870s and 80s by Pietro degli Alberti from Porto Oliveto di Solta (Maslinica).
 At the Vienna World Fair in 1873 he received an honorary prize.
 At the Triester exhibition in 1882 he received a gold medal.
 Even in the interwar period there was intensive viticulture.
-As a result of the communist economy there is still no larger winery.
+As a result of the Titoism command economy, there is still no large wine industry upon the island.
 The cultivation is almost only for the own use.
-Some smaller wine growers, e.g. in Donje Selo, sell wine directly.
+Some smaller winemakers, e.g. in Donje Selo, sell wine directly.
 It is also available at the market in Grohote.
 A large vineyard (on state leasehold land) was laid out for the first time again around 2015 on a hill on the road to Maslinica.